-Man it is HOT this weekend which means minimal cooking for me.
 One of my favorite dishes of all time is sandwiches!
 I think sandwiches are so underrated.
 I think most of us overlook them because they are so easy to make, but the combination of crispy fluffy bread with meat and vegetables is just perfection in every bite.
 The Vietnamese version of the Western sandwich is banh mi.
 Hipsters and new age food people LOVE banh mi, mostly because it’s one of the least weird things from Vietnamese cuisine.
-I’ve actually never made a traditional Vietnamese sandwich, so I was really excited to dive into this lemongrass pork banh mi recipe.
+That’s why I wanted to put together this authentic banh mi sandwich recipe.
+It has traditional fillings such as lemongrass pork, pickled daikon and carrots, Vietnamese pate, and mayonnaise.
+One of the best comfort foods out there.

 Ingredients, Substitutions & Adjustments